 Finally, in 1967, ground was broken for the beautiful new sanctuary which we enjoy today.
 It was completed in 1969, and a sign proclaimed the New Sanctuary – First Church of the Nazarene.
 The unusual curved beams in the sanctuary have a special symbolism.
 They curve out and upward from the cross above the platform, and were designed to represent God’s care, concern and compassion towards all.

-We at First Church are a Bible believing and living group of people
+We at First Church are a Bible-Believing and Christ-Loving group of people

-Pastor Marcia Hull is Associate Pastor/Administrator and joined the staff in January 2013.
-She lives with her husband, John, in Elk Grove.
-Marcia is passionate about people and wants to share the hope that only Jesus Christ can give…..unconditional love and forgiveness.
+Senior Pastor Marcia Hull joined the staff in January 2013.
+She has been First Church’s Senior Pastor since January, 2019.
+She and her husband, John, have been married since 1984 and he is now the church administrator.
+Pastor Marcia is passionate about people and wants to share the hope that only Jesus Christ can give…..unconditional love and forgiveness.